BluRosie/IsEven/README.md

 ## Usage

 `IsEven.java` is the primary program. `Config.java` is used to scale `IsEven.java`'s range.
-This allows for the a trade-off between range, size and time.
+This allows for the a trade-off between range, size and time. `IsEven.java` has been pre-configured to cover the 7291 best numbers.

 ## Folder Structure